regikov/regikov/README.md

 # About Me

 Hi!
-I'm Regina, a junior full-stack developer, actively working on my tech skills with hands-on projects.
+I'm Regina, a junior full-stack developer in Berlin.
+Besides working on my diploma in partnership with Axel Springer, I am also a part of the [Odin Project%](https://www.theodinproject.com/) community.

 As a career changer, I put a lot of importance on learning and I believe everything is achievable with the right mindset. 🌱